 Legacy systems in healthcare: Elements in a healthcare ecosystem must be able to communicate and interact with each other as well as with new smart devices.
 However, there is an infrastructural bottleneck as a lot of healthcare systems still reside on legacy platforms that can neither communicate with each other properly, nor can its data be consumed by modern systems.

 Regulations: The woes of healthcare data complexity are not only limited to multiple non-standard formats used by different health systems but also the government regulations from a compliance perspective.
 This makes the overall healthcare data integration process delicate and challenging.
 Besides, the new regulations—where CMS mandates the payers and providers to share the data among themselves to give uninterrupted access to patients—have made interoperability a crucial factor.

 Connecting the unconnected

-To gain competitive advantage, healthcare organizations need a comprehensive and structured view of the end-to-end healthcare value chain, which can be enabled by HCL with:
+To gain competitive advantage, healthcare organizations need a comprehensive and structured view of the end-to-end healthcare value chain, which can be enabled by HCLTech with:

-Partnerships: With efficient players in the industry for integration, HCL will be able to give a holistic approach and create win-win solutions for the involved stakeholders.
+Partnerships: With efficient players in the industry for integration, HCLTech will be able to give a holistic approach and create win-win solutions for the involved stakeholders.